 IntroductionPlease note that computations may take up to few days.
 Execution time depends not only on the size of the structure, but also on computational resources available.
-If you don't receive a response from the server within one week please inform us - we will check the status of your job.
+You may check the status of your job here.
+If you don't receive a response from the server within one week please inform us.
 The solutions will be deleted one week after you receive the results.

 We have limited computer resources.
 Please don't submit more than two jobs before receiving results from the server.

 The average execution time for the Benchmark 4.0 (176 structures) was ca. 23 hours (the shortest: 3 hours, the longest: 6 days).
 The average execution time for a subset of 29 structures being executed in parallel was ca. 1 day 5 hours (the shortest: 20 hours, the longest: 1 day 13 hours).

 Please send any comments or/and bug reports to the developers: SwarmDock [at] cancer.org.uk or Mieczyslaw.Torchala [at] cancer.org.uk.

 ScopeThe web service is for the flexible modelling of protein-protein complexes using the SwarmDock algorithm which incorporates a normal modes approach (only for short peptides normal modes are not included) [2,3].
 We were able to significantly improve top10 success rate by filtering solutions with low maximum equilibrium population .
 Uploaded structures (in PDB format) of ligand and receptor must obey to only three simple rules:

 - Files must have TER record after each chain (also after last one).